bakshikul/Number_Guessing_Game_Code/README.md

 </main>
 <footer>
   <h3>⭐️Acknowledgement</h3>
-  <p>This project is created for learning and practice purposes.<br>
+  <p>○ This project is created for learning and practice purposes.<br>
-Feel free to fork, modify, and improve it.</p>
+○ Feel free to fork, modify, and improve it.</p>
   <hr>
 © 2025 • Built and maintained by Kul Bakshi
 </footer>